omerholtzman/CommunicationMAMOP/README.md

 # PicoScope 2000 Series (A API) - MATLAB Generic Instrument Driver

+## Our say:
+Most of this file is imported from the code we found online.
+You have to match the pico type to the kinds of program you use.
+We added our code, as well as examples given from the online code.
+Check out our custom code and thier code also.
+We added pictures so you can see example of what we broadcasted.

+PICO 2000 series, exact product is pico 2206B.

+## lets start!

 This MATLAB® Generic Instrument Driver allows you to acquire data from the PicoScope<sup>®</sup> 2000 Series USB oscilloscopes and mixed signal oscilloscopes, and control signal generator functionality.
 The data could be processed in MATLAB using functions from Toolboxes such as [Signal Processing Toolbox](https://www.mathworks.com/products/signal.html).